MaltePetersen/finder/README.md

 The Angular Application structure can be explored through the documentation tool compodoc.
 Compodoc has some pending problems with Angular 10 therefore we using a workaround with an shell script.
+The shell script is saved in documentation.sh.
-To generate the documentation just run
+To generate and serve the documentation on localhost:8080 just run

-    npm run-script documentation
+    npm run-script documentation:generateAndServe

-and to explore it install a web-server like test-server and serve it locally like this
+and to explore it without generating the documentation everytime just use this script

-    npm run-script serve-doc
+    npm run-script documentation:serve

 to explore the documentation go to localhost:8080